Apex-Multi-Tool/ResPlus.Multi.Tool/README.md

 Request account or give us feedback
-Contact us @ resplus-multitool@gmail.com
+Contact us @ resplus@multitool.se

-If you want access to the rest of the multi tool collection contact @ apexmultitool@gmail.com and tell us about your self.
+If you want access to the rest of the multi tool collection contact @ apexmultitool@multitool.se and tell us about your self.
-Adding users to our MCP MultiTool server for testing, all the hacking tools you will ever need and a privacy first uncensored forum for all registerd users.
+Adding users to our MCP MultiTool server for testing, all the AI hacking tools you will ever need and a privacy first uncensored forum for all registerd users.

 Tools Included so far ...